-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course introduces the student to the elements of interpersonal communication, both in terms of one-on-one encounters and in small group settings.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) 15 wks This course introduces the student to the elements of interpersonal communication. both in terms of one-on-one encounters and in small group settings.
 The overall goal of the course is to have students develop more effective communication skills for use in their personal and professional lives.
-Students will study and practice active listening, deciphering non-verbal forms of communication, providing appropriate and effective feedback, practicing appropriate selfdisclosure, resolving conflicts, and understanding the role of emotions in communication.
+Students will study and practice active listening, deciphering non-verbal forms of communication, providing appropriate and effective feedback, practicing appropriate self- disclosure, resolving conflicts, and understanding the role of emotions in communication.
 Students will be expected to study and understand the communication process.